 A range of additional activities support our curriculum and, unlike many other primary schools, we take our pupils on a trip each half term from Reception.
 We believe that making the extra effort to provide a range of extra-curricular activities will stimulate pupils’ interest, knowledge and passion in the subjects we are teaching them.
 We also offer a variety of after school clubs, from 3.30pm to 4.15pm, which are delivered by our staff.
 These clubs rotate each term and include arts and crafts, choir, cookery, dance, sports and story time.
 Pupils can attend one of these clubs each term, free of charge.
 External providers also offer classes in dance, French and Spanish and these have a charge.
 Please see the Charging and Remissions Policy on our School Policies page.

-In order to support working families, the school has recruited an external provider, P3, to provide extended childcare onsite daily from 3:30pm-6:00pm.
-If you would like to book a place for your child in P3, please contact P3 directly on 07875 724 227.
-You can learn more about P3 here.
+In order to support working families, the school has recruited an external provider, The Club, to provide extended childcare onsite daily from 3:15pm-6:15pm.
+For more information and to book a place for your child please visit The Club page.

 We know that our pupils, and their families, are excited about learning at our school, because we provide them with an inspirational curriculum.
 We are extremely proud of our pupils’ achievements and believe it is our duty to continually build on our good work and assess the impact of our curriculum.
 We have produced a Cross Curricular Statement, which explains how learning in one subject area complements that in another.
 As such, our teaching staff evaluate their lessons each week, our Headteacher conducts termly curriculum audits in conjunction with Civitas, and, as a Trust, we have established a Curriculum Committee to strategically oversee and ratify this process.
 We also hold a Primary Knowledge Celebration at the end of the year to showcase the incredible storehouse of knowledge acquired by all our pupils.